VanessaMancia/Azure-Active-Directory-/README.md

 ### When we create our Windows 10 client it's going to allow this client to be on a private virtual network, but still be able to access the internet through the domain controller.

+#### Go back to the domain controller and click "Add roles and features" > next > remote access > routing > next > Install

+#### Go to tools > routing and remote access > DC (local) and click "Configure and enable..."

 <img width="547" alt="image" src="https://github.com/VanessaMancia/Azure-Active-Directory-/assets/112146207/0712e468-7a16-458e-a2dc-e58795eb5d16">

+#### Once you get to configuration click "NAT" it will give us 2 options and click on the one we named "internet" and it should now be configured

 <img width="547" alt="image" src="https://github.com/VanessaMancia/Azure-Active-Directory-/assets/112146207/a082b4b8-38f3-4100-b310-33858bb23357">